 Finished wrapping the fiberglass insert around the union.
 As you can see there should be no gaps between the fiberglass insert and the adjacent pipe insulation.

 Half of the PVC Union Cover is placed over the fiberglass wrap.
 Each PVC Union Cover is sized to perfectly sit on top of the outside of the fiberglass pipe insulation.

-Both halves of the PVC Union Cover are installed.
+Both halves of the PVC Union Cover are installed on the fittings for pipes.
 On hot systems, King Tacks should be used to connect the two halves of the cover.
 The serrated tack is pushed into the 4 spots where the two halves overlap.
 On cold systems, use of PVC Vinyl tape should be used for proper closure.